 Then make sure the “Collect tax” box is deselected, and you can enter a reason as to why:

 We hope this blog contains helpful information to get your sales tax settings configured.
-Some of the information provided has probably brought up more questions.
-If you’re business is larger than $500K in annual sales, you are reaching a point where you may need help from sales tax experts.
+Some of the information provided has probably brought up more questions and we’re happy to help you get the answers.
+You may also find it helpful to take our sales tax maturity assessment to clearly see where you are and how to get the help you need.
+If your business is larger than $1M in annual sales, you are reaching a point where you may need help from sales tax experts.
 Don’t hesitate to reach out to us for help here.